MicrosoftDocs/azure-ai-docs/articles/search/includes/quickstarts/typescript.md

 const searchClient = indexClient.getSearchClient<Hotel>(indexName);
 ```

 Now that the client is defined, upload the documents into the search index.
-In this case, we use the `mergeOrUploadDocuments()` method, which will upload the documents or merge them with an existing document if a document with the same key already exists.
+In this case, we use the `mergeOrUploadDocuments()` method, which uploads the documents or merges them with an existing document if a document with the same key already exists.
 Then check that the operation succeeded because at least the first document exists.

 ```typescript
 console.log("Uploading documents...");